ctrlplusb/react-universally/README.md

 ### `npm run flow`

 Executes `flow-bin`, performing flow based type checking on the source.
 If you really like flow I would recommend getting a plugin for your IDE.
 For Atom I recommend `flow-ide`.

+### `npm run flow:defs`

+Installs the flow type definitions for the projects depenedencies from the official "flow-typed" repository.

 ### `npm run flow:report`